AgroDan/golden-kali/README.md

 `curl -sL https://raw.github.com/AgroDan/FreshInstall/master/setup-kali.sh | sudo bash`

 I also dabble a bit in **Parrot OS**.
-I've since created a similar bootstrap for it as well:
+I've since created a similar bootstrap for it as well. **NOTE**: I have not used Parrot in a while so this may not work anymore.
+Feel free to try it out, but probably better to contribute yourself!:

 `curl -sL https://raw.github.com/AgroDan/FreshInstall/master/setup-parrot.sh | sudo bash`